Switching your business to a new energy supplier

 If you're a microbusiness customer

-Your small business might be a microbusiness if it meets certain criteria.
+Your business might be a microbusiness if it meets certain criteria.
 You can check if your business is a microbusiness.

 You get extra protection if you’re working with a broker that’s paid by your supplier.
 Your broker is paid by the supplier if they get a set amount or a commission when they work with them.